eggyy1224/space_live_project/docs/backend/cursor_api_control_response_guidelines.md

 |`GET`|`/api/health`|Return a simple service health status.|

 ### WebSocket
 A websocket endpoint at `/ws` provides real-time conversation handling.
-It manages queues, playback acknowledgements and murmur logic.
+It manages queues and playback acknowledgements.
+Murmur generation now only occurs when explicitly commanded by the frontend or API.

 ## Mapping User Instructions
 1. **Direct control commands** – map explicit directives such as "play this audio", "set camera angle", or "switch to overview camera" to the corresponding control endpoint (e.g., `/api/control/camera/set-frontend-preset` for named camera views).